hellux/z80ti-fpga/README.md

 # z80ti
 <img src="https://github.com/hellux/z80ti-fpga/raw/master/.demo.jpg" width="480">

-Replica of a TI83p calculator written in VHDL.
+Replica of a TI83p calculator written in VHDL as part of a computer architecture course project.

 ## Status
 All documented instructions and almost all undocumented instructions of the Z80